lmapii/cproject/readme.md

 Throughout this article, I'll make use of the [Docker](https://www.docker.com/) command line interface.
 It is, however, out of the scope to discuss the basic concepts or the _Docker_ command line parameters.
 In case you don't understand why certain parameters are needed, I'd kindly ask you to refer to the online documentation.

-The impatient reader can just skip ahead and open the [example project on GitHub](https://github.com/lmapii/cproject).
-If you're happy to be walked through the steps, however, I'd be happy to guide you through the entire setup.

 ## Containers for development

 Working with embedded systems or C/C++ in general sometimes requires installing lots of specialized tools or compilers.
 If you are working on different projects at the same time, you'll easily end up with conflicting versions.
 Therefore, whenever feasible, I tend to run everything within a [Docker](https://www.docker.com/) _container_.